lilysalz/Pants-Pod/README.md

 Team:

--   Omari Thomas
 -   Noah Bowman
 -   Lily Salzman
+-   Omari Thomas

 #MVP

-## Getting Started
+1. Functionality

+-   Our RESTful API facilitates CRUD operations for managing podcast data.
+It seamlessly integrates two third-party APIs (Spotify and Apple) on a unified platform, providing a user-friendly interface for enhanced fan engagement.
+Furthermore, the user authentication process grants registered users increased accessibility and interactivity with both the information and the hosts.

+2. User Scenarios

+-   Once a user is logged in, they gain the ability to express appreciation for specific episodes by liking them.
+The liked episodes can subsequently be accessed on a dedicated page, where the user's saved episodes are stored.

+3. Intended Market

+-   (Clearly define your user persona and target demographic)

+4. Stretch Goals

+-   Enhance administrative functions by enabling the banning of specific users.
+Introduce a Patreon-inspired feature, allowing users to pay for the privilege of uploading events to the map.
+Users, in turn, can input their zip code with a customizable range to receive a curated list of nearby events.
+The goal is to transform this concept into an app, complete with a Discord channel.
+Additionally, empower administrators to publish articles.
+Consider upgrading the authentication process with Google
+    OAuth and explore providing users with additional features, such as the ability to take episode notes and more on screen.

+5. Onboarding
    **Make sure you have Docker, Git, and Node.js**

-1. Fork the specified repository
+-1.
+Fork the specified repository

-2. Clone the forked repository onto your local computer:
+-2.
+Clone the forked repository onto your local computer:

-3. Update your docker compose file to include the services and volumes needed:
+-3.
+Update your docker compose file to include the services and volumes needed:

 ```
 volumes: